 Residents on the river’s west side also must either drive across a crowded bridge or take a boat in order to get to Bangkok’s city center.

 Bangkok’s river has malls, hotel branded residences, and some of the city’s soon-to-be tallest buildings being built on it right now.
 However, occupancy rates along the riverside are already low even without them.

 In the meantime, both the public and private sector are rejuvenating the area with countless developments of all types.
 Time will tell whether they can bring the river back to life.

-Chiang Mai is Thailand’s second largest city, but with just around 2 million people living there it’s significantly smaller than Bangkok.
+Chiang Mai is Thailand’s second largest city, yet it’s significantly smaller than Bangkok with just around 2 million people.

-As such, there’s not the same amount of condominium projects (remember: foreigners can only own condos in Thailand) which you would find in Bangkok.
-Most locals tend to live in houses or other low rise condominiums, unlike in Bangkok.
+As such, the sheer variety of condo projects like you would find in Bangkok (remember: foreigners can only own condos in Thailand) don’t exist.
+Most local buyers in Chiang Mai tend to live in houses or other low rise structures.